 Here are just a few of our favourite Trainers for Plantar Fasciitis.
 The Miracle Trainer Collection includes more than 40 colour combinations.
 Some of our favourite trainer shoes for plantar fasciitis are: Hero, Star, Harley and Sprint.

 Hero is the original Miracle Trainer in the Sole Bliss collection and is one of the best trainers for plantar fasciitis.
 Hero features our signature anatomically-contoured and ultra-cushioned footbed which soothes this painful foot condition.

 Hero: White Leather - Trainers for Plantar Fasciitis

 Harley is our dark-soled Miracle Trainer.
 Harley fits just like Hero and is a fantastic trainer for plantar fasciitis.
 The only difference is the dark platform sole which we designed at the request of our customers!

 Star is an equally comfy trainer for plantar fasciitis and features all the award-winning components of our Comfort Technology.
-These stand-out sneakers are distinguished by their on-trend leather star detailing.
+These stand-out trainers are distinguished by their on-trend leather star detailing.
 Choose your favourite colour today!

-Sprint Black & Metallic Leather - Lower Trainers for Plantar Fasciitis
+Sprint: Black & Metallic Leather - Lower Trainers for Plantar Fasciitis

 Best Boots for Plantar Fasciitis